 A non chemical all natural dog flea treatment

-Many people are looking for all natural alternatives in place of all the chemicals we use on our pets for flea removal.
-Since the chemicals don’t appear to be working most likely because fleas have gained a resistance to them, it’s time for us to take a different approach to eradicating the fleas from our dogs.
+Many people are looking for all natural alternatives in place of all the chemicals we use to use on our pets for flea removal.
+Since the chemicals don’t appear to be working because fleas have gained a resistance to them, it’s time for us to take a different approach to eradicating the fleas from our dogs.

 Bathing your dog in a natural dog flea treatment:

 You will need to use an all natural flea shampoo.
 I would recommend using either DeFlea products or Natural Chemistry if your dog’s skin is irritated from the fleas.

 Step 1: Fill a tub half way with warm water, add more or less depending on the size of your dog.
 Your dog will need to be submerged in the water as much as possible, this will cause the fleas to drown while bathing your dog.